hostilefork/replpad-js/README.md

 ## Usage Notes

-* For plausibly good security reasons, Chrome does not let web pages run local files from web pages.
-This means the `new Worker('worker.js')` call has a security problem if you are browsing the page by a local `file://` URL.
-To work around this, there's an HTTP server in Python available on most unixes that just serves the files out of the current directory at localhost:
+* If you've built locally and want an easy solution for serving the files, there's an HTTP server in Python available on most unixes that just serves the files out of the current directory at localhost:

       python -m SimpleHTTPServer <port>

+  A similar project exists which uses Rebol, but it is not "published" at this time.
+So to avoid support requests, anyone who doesn't already know about it (who can fix bugs themselves) is asked to use a different server.

 * Web Assembly is relatively new, but the MIME type must be served correctly for it to work.
 You may have to add `application/webassembly wasm` to your